avenida714/Mic-Lockr/README.md

 ### Things to develop in the future:
 * I would love to add AWS integration
-* I would love for a user to be able to keep track of their own microphones.
+* I want to create personal Lockrs to allow users to keep track of mics that only they have added.